 about

+She believes that life’s transitions are profound moments to be acknowledged—and should be honoured as such.
+Rites of Passage imbue significant life events and transitions with meaning, purpose, and symbolism.
 Radical life transformations can turn your world upside down.
-They are also full of potential to help you reconnect with and rediscover who you are, through process of uncovering what matters most.
+They are also full of potential: opportunities to reconnect with yourself and rediscover who you are, through the process of uncovering what matters most.

 bio